We Featured in ITV’s TV Show, Million Pound Pawn

 What might a typical day involve?

-There is paperwork, phones ringing, items to research, but what you are always waiting for is someone to bring in something special.
+There is paperwork, phones ringing, and items to research, but what you are always waiting for is someone to bring in something special.

 What’s the most expensive item you’ve had through your doors?